nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Editing a client : `edit`

-Edits an existing client in the client list.
+You can edit an existing client with `edit`.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [b/BIRTHDAY] [p/PRIORITY] [t/TAG]…​`